Which Turbulence Model Should I Choose for My CFD Application?

 The COMSOL Multiphysics® software offers several different formulations for solving turbulent flow problems: the L-VEL, algebraic yPlus, Spalart-Allmaras, k-ε, k-ω, low Reynolds number k-ε, SST, and v2-f turbulence models.
 These formulations are available in the CFD Module, and the L-VEL, algebraic yPlus, k-ε, and low Reynolds number k-ε models are also available in the Heat Transfer Module.
 In this blog post, learn why to use these various turbulence models, how to choose between them, and how to use them efficiently.

 This post was originally published in 2013.
 It has since been updated to include all of the turbulence models currently available with the CFD Module as of version 5.3 of the COMSOL® software.

 Introduction to Turbulence Modeling

-It is possible to use a RANS model to compute the flow field in all four of these regimes.
+It is possible to use a RANS model to compute the flow field in all four of these regions.
 However, since the thickness of the buffer layer is so small, it can be advantageous to use an approximation in this region.
 Wall functions ignore the flow field in the buffer region and analytically compute a nonzero fluid velocity at the wall.
-By using a wall function formulation, you assume an analytic solution for the flow in the viscous layer, and the resultant models will have significantly lower computational requirements.
+By using a wall function formulation, you assume an analytic solution for the flow in the viscous layer and the resultant models will have significantly lower computational requirements.
 This is a very useful approach for many practical engineering applications.